Nuitka/Nuitka/Developer_Manual.rst

 ----------------------------

-1. Goal: Must not use any pre-existing C/C++ language file headers, only generate declarations in generated C++ code ourselves.
-We would rather write a C header to ``ctypes`` declarations convert if it needs to be, but not mix and use declarations from existing header code.
+1. Goal: Must not use any pre-existing C/C++ language file headers, only generate declarations in generated C code ourselves.
+We would rather write or use tools that turn an existing a C header to ``ctypes`` declarations if it needs to be, but not mix and use declarations from existing header code.
 2. Allowance: May use ``ctypes`` module at compile time to ask things about ``ctypes`` and its types.
 3. Goal: Should make use of ``ctypes``, to e.g. not hard code what